NLe1/v4/content/jobs/CsTutor/index.md

 - Tutored 200+ hours and received 90% students’ and professors’ positive feedback.
 - Decreased grader run time by 40% by working with professor to migrate grader codebase to JUnit5.
-- Delivered Java module to extract and rank similarity in 60+ students’ homework submissions each project.
+- Delivered Java module to extract and rank similarity in 60+ homework submissions each project.